Savinoff94/petClinic/README.md

     ComponentName.tsx
   This helps keep custom hooks, subcomponents, and the main component close to each other, making the codebase easier to read and maintain.

+- **No SSR for the Table**
+  I chose not to use Server-Side Rendering (SSR) for the table because it contains personal information about our users, and this page is also the main entry point of the app.
+Every time the page loads, a large amount of data would have to be fetched and rendered on the server.
+To avoid unnecessary server load and to improve perceived performance, I decided to handle this process entirely on the client side instead.
+This separation makes the page load feel faster and keeps sensitive data handling more controlled.

   ## Possible Improvements

 Here are a few improvements I’ve identified for the project: